thegeek-sys/Vault/Class/Cybersecurity/Access control.md

 >| Adult-Premium    | R-New_release    |
 >| Juvenile-Premium | PG13-New_release |
 >
+>
 >In ABAC it would be:
 >- $$\begin{align}R_{2}:\text{can\_access}&(u,m,e)\leftarrow \\&(\text{MembershipType}(u)=\text{Premium}) \lor \\&(\text{MembershipType}(u)=\text{Regular} \land \text{MovieType}(m)=\text{OldRelease})\end{align}$$
 >- $$R_{3}:\text{can\_access}(u,m,e)\leftarrow R_{1} \land R_{2}$$
+>
+>Environment attributes example:
+>- new policy → regular users are allowed to view new releases in promotional periods.
+>- difficult to express in an RBAC model.
+>- in an ABAC model, we only need to add a conjunctive (AND) rule that checks to see the environmental attribute today’s date falls in a promotional period.